shimingk/block-buster/README.md

-# Template Project
+# Block Buster Game

-View the deployed template [here](http://twigg.gg/webdev-template/).
+View the deployed game [here](https://shimingk.github.io/block-buster).

 This template project uses `vite` to run a dev server and build the project.
 It uses `gh-pages` to deploy the site to the `gh-pages` branch.
 The base app